 Don't let mobiles go to landfill or gather dust in a drawer!
-Help address the e-waste epidemic by recycling your used mobile phones and accessories.
-Simply drop them into a participating location.
+Help recover valuable resources by recycling your used mobile phones and accessories.
+Simply drop them off at a participating location.

 What is MobileMuster?

-MobileMuster is a not-for-profit program and provides a free mobile phone recycling program in Australia to the highest environmental standard.
+MobileMuster is a not-for-profit organisation, managed by the Australian Mobile Telecommunications Association, that provides a free mobile phone recycling program in Australia to the highest environmental standard.

 Where do I drop off my phone and accessories?

 You can recycle your mobile phones and accessories at any one of the 3,500 MobileMuster public drop-off points.
-They are located at all local Optus, Telstra, Vodafone and Officeworks stores, simply ask the staff for details instore for help.
+They are located at all local Optus, Telstra, Vodafone and Officeworks stores.
+Simply ask the staff instore for help.

 Why should I recycle my phone?

-By using these recycled products, rather than the raw materials, greenhouse gas emissions are reduced.
+By recycling, you are reducing the need to extract new materials from the earth and reducing the associated greenhouse gas emissions.
 Recycling 50,000 mobiles saves 99 tonnes of mineral resources and 19 tonnes of CO2 emissions.
 To find out how much impact you’re making from recycling your phone visit the MobileMuster Calculator.